 Lewes Historical Society

-The Society continues to offer a rich and exciting array of activities that engage our visitors and promote Lewes' unique heritage to an ever-increasing number of seasonal guests and year-round residents of the area.
-From our Winter Meeting Series to the summer Antique Shows and Craft Fairs the Society offers annual programs that have become signature events of the Society.
+The Society continues to offer a rich and exciting array of activities that engage visitors and promote Lewes's unique heritage to an ever-increasing number of seasonal guests and year-round residents of the area.
+From our History Happy Hours to the Summer Outdoor Antique Shows and Craft Fairs the Society offers annual programs that have become signature events of the Society.
 The Society has sponsored several conferences of Lewes and Delaware History, has invited numerous local, national and international scholars and dignitaries to speak at its events, and promoted the arts and cultural exploration and appreciation in Southern Delaware.
-As Lewes continues to grow, the Society will strive to maintain a record of the past of this special and ancient town by the sea.
+As Lewes continues to grow, the Society will strive to maintain a record of the past of this special town by the sea.

-Historic Complex Museums: Tickets $5 per person, children 12 and under free.
+Cannonball House Maritime Museum $5 per person, members, students, and children 12 & under are free.

 The Lewes Historical Society's Historic Conmplex is loctated between Second & Third Streets at Shipcarpenter Street.
 The Society's Antiques Shows, Craft Fairs, Art Show and Christmas Tour are held here.
 The Cannonball Race 5K begins and ends here.